diegoscarabelli/diegoscarabelli.github.io/content/posts/palestine/index.md

 date: "2025-10-23"
 lastmod: "2025-10-23"
 author: "Diego Scarabelli"
-title: ""
+title: "Anatomy of a Pain Machine"
-description: "Reflections on The Palestinian Genocide, Apartheid and Occupation"
+description: "History and Reflections on the Occupation of Palestine, Israel's Apartheid State and its Incremental Genocide of Palestinians."
 comments: true
 categories:
 - Geopolitics